In this collage project, little artists choose from pre-cut Matisse-inspired shapes as they make up a story and create a colorful composition.

 - Once you have cut your shapes in advance, you can repeat this project.
 Save extra shapes for future collages or create cards (on blank white cards sold at craft stores) to share with friends and family.

-Before or after your Matisse-inspired collage project, consider reading the books Henri’s Scissors by Jeanette Winter and Matisse: Dance for Joy by Susan Goldman Rubin together with your little artist.
+Before or after your Matisse-inspired collage project, read the books Henri’s Scissors by Jeanette Winter and Matisse: Dance for Joy by Susan Goldman Rubin together with your little artist.